 Step 4: Edge provides you an option to choose from four popular secure DNS servers.
 From the drop-down menu, choose the secure DNS server that you want.

-Step 5: If you want to use your custom secure DNS server instead, you can enter the IP address in the Enter custom provider text section next to Choose a service provider.
+Step 5: If you want to use your custom secure DNS server instead, Click on Enter custom provider text section .

 This simple and you can set your desired secure DNS server in Edge.

 That’s All.
 We hope this has been informative.
 Thank you for reading.
 Kindly comment and let us know if run into any issues.